perfsonar/docs/intro_about.rst

 In order to simplify the process above there are also a few graphical interfaces for defining tests:

     * **Toolkit GUI** - This ships with every perfSONAR Toolkit and allows defining tests for the MeshConfig Agent on the local host only.
 See :doc:`manage_regular_tests` for more details.
-    * **MeshConfig Administrative GUI** - This is a GUI for defining remote meshes that can be read by the MeshConfig Agents of multiple hosts as well as the MeshConfig GUIAgent.
-See :doc:`mca` for more details.
+    * **pSConfig Web Admin** - This is a web-based application for defining remote meshes that can be read by the MeshConfig/pSConfig Agents of multiple hosts as well as the MeshConfig/pSConfig GUIAgent.
+See :doc:`pwa` for more details.

 .. _intro_about-visualization: